theupdateframework/go-tuf/README.md

 #### `tuf root-keys`

 Outputs a JSON serialized array of root keys to STDOUT.
 The resulting JSON should be distributed to clients for performing initial updates.

+#### `tuf target-keys`

+Outputs a JSON serialized array of target keys to STDOUT.
+The resulting JSON should be distributed to clients for performing initial updates.

 For a list of supported commands, run `tuf help` from the command line.